-Multi-agency training is an effective way of bringing together professionals from different agencies to gain a better understanding of their roles and responsibilities for safeguarding and protecting children and young people.
+Multi-agency training is a good way of bringing together people from different agencies.
+This helps those involved gain an insight into their role in safeguarding and protecting children and young people.

-Barnsley Safeguarding Children Board offers an extensive range of training courses to individuals and agencies who have a responsibility for safeguarding children.
-Courses are facilitated by the Board's multi-agency training officer with input from a number of external facilitators, who are commissioned to provide training on behalf of the Board.
-We provide both face to face and e-learning opportunities.
+Barnsley Safeguarding Children Partnership offers an wide range of training courses.
+We offer these to people who have a duty to safeguard children.
+Courses are led by our multi-agency training officer.
+There is also input from a number of external partners who provide training on behalf of the partnership.

-The current training strategy and plan sets out our vision, values, principles and aims and objectives in developing and delivering the multi-agency training programme.
+The current training strategy and plan sets out our vision, values, principles and aims and objectives.
+This shows how we develop and deliver the training programme.

-The Strategy identifies the staff groupings in relation to each course.
-Safeguarding and learning needs of employees are identified within six groupings which depend on an individual's role, level of responsibility and the extent of their contact with children.
+The strategy shows the staff groupings in relation to each course.
+Safeguarding and learning needs are also shown within six groupings.
+These depend on an person's role and the extent of their contact with children.

-This guidance for managers, has been developed to help us promote the unique benefits of multi-agency training in terms of staff development and transfer to improved practice and outcomes.
-It details the research findings around the importance of management support in order that messages from training are embedded in practice and the evaluation method we use to measure the impact of Safeguarding Training, and how it is making a difference to the lives of children and families.
+This guidance for managers has been developed to help us promote the unique benefits of multi-agency training in terms of staff development and transfer to improved practice and outcomes.
+It details the research findings around the importance of management support.
+This is so messages from training are embedded in practice and the methods we use to measure the impact of training; and how it is making a difference to the lives of children and families; is followed.

-We encourage staff to find opportunities to shadow the work of colleagues in partner agencies.
-Children's Social Care offer colleagues in partner agencies such as health visitors, adult mental health workers etc. the chance to shadow social workers with a view to increasing mutual understanding of roles and responsibilities.
+We encourage staff to shadow the work of colleagues in other areas.
+Children's Social Care can offer colleagues such as health visitors and adult mental health workers the chance to shadow social workers.
+This is with a view to increasing knowledge of each others roles.